 With its volcanic past, volcanic springs, and waterfalls, the locals have had time to create thermal baths.
 The water will relieve many from rheumatology and respiratory illnesses.

 Author’s Note: It’s time to say to yourself.
 I have earned the right to experience clean water and fresh air in a thermal setting.
 Time to put the leathers into a locker and enjoy the moment.
 You hairy a….
-Warriors can relax and experience body modeling and hydrotherapy treatment.
+Warriors can relax and also, experience body modeling and hydrotherapy treatment.
 How can you refuse?

-As if not all of the above is enough for you, your final visit today will be to the Croix ST Robert Pass, Salers Village, the Royal Church of Orcnal, the old town of Aubusson, and various castles in the Loire valley.
+As if not all of the above is enough for you, your final visit today will be to the Croix ST Robert Pass, Salers Village, the Royal Church of Orcnal, the old town of Aubusson, and also, various castles in the Loire valley.